nahumsa/nyc-yellow-tripdata/README.md

 In this project, the goal is to predict the time based on the yellow taxi pickup and dropoff location, and other additional features.

+# Problem statement

+It is common for us to know how much time a taxi trip will take.

 # How to run the code

 In order to run the code, you can use `Makefile`.
 To prepare the environment of the project you can run: